 - town centres with their squares, plazas and spaces between buildings.

-These places are where we meet and interact with each other, relax, enjoy being in the open air, share our diversity and celebrate successes.
+These places are where we meet and interact with each other, relax, enjoy being in the open air, share our differences and celebrate successes.

 They have a key role in Aucklanders' mental and physical health as they are places for activity and recreation.
 Public places where people can interact and connect have always been important and will continue to be vital to Auckland's success.

 Public places are part of a holistic approach to wellbeing and can provide respite for those who feel isolated or experience stress or safety issues at home.

 As Auckland's population grows, we must provide sufficient public places that meet the needs of residents.
 The importance of open and green spaces also increases as people live in more compact urban environments.
 These spaces are an extension of our homes and the way we live, and their design must therefore be flexible to accommodate how people of all age groups will use them.

 When we focus on place, we do things differently.
 Placemaking recognises that our places foster wellbeing and support the way we live.
 It is a process that puts community-based participation at its centre.